amadeus4dev/amadeus-hotel-search-pois-tours-django/README.md

 - [Safe Place](https://developers.amadeus.com/self-service/category/destination-content/api-doc/safe-place-api): shows safety information for the area each hotel is located
 - [HERE Maps](https://developer.here.com/): displays a map with markers and text bubbles

+You can directly view the [demo](https://amadeus4dev-hotel-pois-safety.herokuapp.com/) of the prototype.

 ## How to run the project via Docker (recommended)

 Build the image from the Dockerfile.
 The following command will